Project Category: Art

 Barabba

-The man saved by the crowd at the expense of an innocent man.
-People with the money in their hands claimed his release at the top of their voices.
-Will people always choose Barabbas as the commercial, most marketed and glimmering choice?
-Does it just take a good financial or glimmering pay back to convince the crowd?
-As pronounced by Marco Castoldi, “If you let the people decide, the people will always choose Barabbas.”
+The man saved by the crowd at the cost of an innocent man had supporters loudly demanding his release.
+Will people always choose Barabbas, the commercial, most marketed, and shiny option?
+Can a financial reward or glittering promise sway the crowd?
+As Marco Castoldi stated, “If you let the people decide, they will always choose Barabbas.”

-Barabba is a rejection to the shouts “away with this man, and release to us Barabbas” Lk23;18.
-A self-reflective and social question raising issues about the rape of values that make up one’s self and the social self.
+“Barabba” challenges the cries of “away with this man, and release to us Barabbas” (Luke 23:18).
+It is a self-reflective and societal question about the erosion of values that shape individual and collective identity.

 girl;interviewed